 Getting an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
 The mini-split tax credit is $300 for select systems installed at your house through December 31, 2021.
 We advise consulting with your tax professional for more info.

 Energy companies in Omaha also typically give rebates for installing energy-efficient heating and cooling equipment.
 We’ll help you figure out this process to make sure you get the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?

-- Spaces you don’t use very frequently.
+- Spaces you aren’t in very often.

-- Spaces with hot and cold spots.
+- Rooms with hot and cold spots.

 - Costly electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork due to radiator or baseboard heat.
+- Older residences that don’t have ductwork due to radiator or baseboard heat.

-Our Professionals Can Take on All Your Mini-Split Installation Needs
+Our Specialists Can Take Care of All Your Mini-Split Installation Needs